The Guide to Web Application Architecture

 How does a serverless architecture work?

-Serverless architecture allows teams to bypass the need to use a physical server, allowing them to deploy an app on virtual servers, provided by vendors like Amazon, Google, or Microsoft.
+Serverless architecture allows teams to bypass the need to use a physical server.
+They can deploy an app on virtual servers provided by vendors like Amazon, Google, or Microsoft.
 There’s no need to acquire and maintain the hardware.
 Moreover, the vendor takes responsibility for all hardware-related backend operations.

 The main benefit of a serverless app is that developers can focus solely on writing code for the function.
-Third-party infrastructure will connect this code to the server, assure deployment, and compatibility with hardware.
+Third-party infrastructure will connect this code to the server, ensuring deployment and hardware compatibility.

 Advantages of serverless architecture:

 • Reduced time and monetary expenses: you don’t need to hire and onboard server management specialists, take care of server set up and management.
-This is fully accomplished by vendors.
+Vendors fully accomplish this.

-• Pay-for-use payment model: businesses only have to pay for used server space when the demand for server space increases, the infrastructure allows automatically increasing available space.
+• Pay-for-use payment model: Businesses only pay for used server space.
+When the demand for server space increases, the infrastructure automatically increases available space.

 • Tech support: infrastructure provides clients with assistance and consults 24/7.
 If there are issues with request processing or workload handling, teams immediately reach out to the support.